 Low energy and brain-fog are complaints we hear from at least 80% of our female patients between the ages of 30-60.
 And as common as these symptoms are, that doesn’t make it any less frustrating for the person that feels like they are dragging themselves through each day.

-This combination of fatigue and brain fog are red flags from your body that it is lagging behind.
+This combination of fatigue and iron deficiency brain fog are red flags from your human body that it is lagging behind.
 While there can be underlying and more complex reasons for these symptoms, sometimes its as easy as fixing a simple nutrient deficiency.
 These four deficiencies are the most common easy-to-fix nutrient imbalances we see.

 1. Iron deficiency